 Co-presented by the Canadian Council for Refugees, the International Civil Liberties Monitoring Group and the Canadian Association of Refugee Lawyers

-This event is hosted on unceded and unsurrendered Algonquin territory.
+This event was hosted on May 11, 2021, on unceded and unsurrendered Algonquin territory.
 This land must be returned to the jurisdiction and care of the Algonquin Nation.

 Since you’re here…

 … we have a small favour to ask.
 Here at ICLMG, we are working very hard to protect and promote human rights and civil liberties in the context of the so-called “war on terror” in Canada.
 We do not receive any financial support from any federal, provincial or municipal governments or political parties.
 You can become our patron on Patreon and get rewards in exchange for your support.
 You can give as little as $1/month (that’s only $12/year!) and you can unsubscribe at any time.
 Any donations will go a long way to support our work.You can also make a one-time donation or donate monthly via Paypal by clicking on the button below.
 On the fence about giving?
 Check out our Achievements and Gains since we were created in 2002.
 Thank you for your generosity!